-The State may also choose to limit disenrollment from the MCO, PIHP, PAHP, PCCM, or PCCM entity, except for either: 1) for cause, at any time; or 2) without cause during the latter of the 90 days after the beneficiary's initial enrollment or the State sends the beneficiary notice of that enrollment, at least once every 12 months, upon reenrollment if the temporary loss of CHIP eligibility caused the beneficiary to miss the annual disenrollment opportunity, or when the State imposes the intermediate sanction specified in 42 CFR 438.702(a)(4).
+Guidance: The State may also choose to limit disenrollment from the MCO, PIHP, PAHP, PCCM, or PCCM entity, except for either: 1) for cause, at any time; or 2) without cause during the latter of the 90 days after the beneficiary's initial enrollment or the State sends the beneficiary notice of that enrollment, at least once every 12 months, upon reenrollment if the temporary loss of CHIP eligibility caused the beneficiary to miss the annual disenrollment opportunity, or when the State imposes the intermediate sanction specified in 42 CFR 438.702(a)(4).
 (42 CFR 457.1212, cross-referencing to 42 CFR 438.56(c))

-457.1212, cross-referencing to 42 CFR 438.56(c)) Does the State limit disenrollment from an MCO, PIHP, PAHP, PCCM and PCCM entity by an enrollee?
-(42 CFR 457.1212, cross-referencing to 42 CFR 438.56(c)) If the State limits disenrollment by the enrollee from an MCO, PIHP, PAHP, PCCM and PCCM entity, please make the following assurances (42 CFR 457.1212, cross-referencing to 42 CFR 438.56(c)): ☐ The State assures that enrollees and their representatives are given written notice of disenrollment rights at least 60 days before the start of each enrollment period.
-(42 CFR 457.1212, cross-referencing to 42 CFR 438.56(f)(1)) ☑ The State assures that beneficiary requests to disenroll for cause will be permitted at any time by the MCO, PIHP, PAHP, PCCM or PCCM entity.
-(42 CFR 457.1212, cross-referencing to 42 CFR 438.56(c)(1) and (d)(2)) ☑ The State assures that beneficiary requests for disenrollment without caus will be permitted by the MCO, PIHP, PAHP, PCCM or PCCM entity at the following times: • During the 90 days following the date of the beneficiary's initial enrollment into the MCO, PIHP, PAHP, PCCM, or PCCM entity, or during the 90 days following the date the State sends the beneficiary notice of that enrollment, whichever is later; At least once every 12 months thereafter;

-• If the State plan provides for automatic reenrollment for anindividual
+Does the State limit disenrollment from an MCO, PIHP, PAHP, PCCM and PCCM entity by an enrollee?
+(42 CFR 457.1212, cross-referencing to 42 CFR 438.56(c))

+If the State limits disenrollment by the enrollee from an MCO, PIHP, PAHP, PCCM and PCCM entity, please make the following assurances (42 CFR

+457.1212, cross-referencing to 42 CFR 438.56(c)):

+- The State assures that enrollees and their representatives are given written notice of disenrollment rights at least 60 days before the start of each enrollment period.
+(42 CFR 457.1212, cross-referencing to 42 CFR 438.56(f)(1) - The State assures that beneficiary requests to disenroll for cause will be permitted at any time by the MCO, PIHP, PAHP, PCCM or PCCM entity.
+(42 CFR 457.1212, cross-referencing to 42 CFR 438.56(c)(1) and (d)(2)) - The State assures that beneficiary requests for disenrollment without cause will be permitted by the MCO, PIHP, PAHP, PCCM or PCCM entity at the following times: - During the 90 days following the date of the beneficiary's initial enrollment into the MCO, PIHP, PAHP, PCCM, or PCCM entity, or during the 90 days following the date the State sends the beneficiary notice of that enrollment, whichever is later; - At least once every 12 months thereafter; - If the State plan provides for automatic reenrollment for anindividual • who loses CHIP eligibility for a period of 2 months or less and the temporary loss of CHIP eligibility has caused the beneficiary to miss the annual disenrollment opportunity; and